EddyVerbruggen/cordova-plugin-3dtouch/README.md

 `onHomeIconPressed` as `payload.type`.
 Just do something cool with that info.

 ## 6. Changelog
+* 1.3.5 Home icons are now WKWebView compatible.
+Previously your app would crash.
+See [#12](https://github.com/EddyVerbruggen/cordova-plugin-3dtouch/issues/12).
 * 1.3.4 Increased the wait time for `onHomeIconPressed` from 5 to 15 secs.
 See [#4](https://github.com/EddyVerbruggen/cordova-plugin-3dtouch/issues/4).
 * 1.3.3 Compatibility of 'home icon cold-starts' with [Meteor](https://www.meteor.com), see [#4](https://github.com/EddyVerbruggen/cordova-plugin-3dtouch/issues/4).
 * 1.3.2 Compatibility with Cordova-iOS 4.